 Commerce and Industry

-- The Rubber (Amendment) Bill, 2009 was introduced in the Lok Sabha on July 28, 2009 by the Minister of Commerce and Industry, Shri Anand Sharma.
+- The Trade Marks (Amendment) Bill, 2009 was introduced in the Lok Sabha on December 4, 2009 and was passed by the Lok Sabha on December 18, 2009.
+The Bill is pending with the Rajya Sabha.
+It was introduced by the Minister of Commerce and Industry, Shri Anand Sharma.